 - International marketing

 - Marketing research

 - Internet-based marketing

 In addition to formal education, certification may be an important credential for some employers.
 Professional marketing, advertising and public relations societies and organizations offer certification programs.
 Examples include the Public Relations Society of America (PRSA) and Sales and Marketing Executives International (SMEI).
 While not often required, these programs may aid in employment opportunities and career advancement.

 Promotion and advancement to marketing manager positions often occurs within an organization.
-According to the BLS, the average annual salary for marketing managers was $133,700 in May 2013.
-The BLS projects that jobs for these workers will increase by 13% from 2012 to 2022, which is about an average rate of growth for that period.
+According to the BLS in May 2014, the average annual salary for marketing managers was $137,400.
+The BLS projects that jobs for these workers will increase by 5% from 2014 to 2024.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: